 In addition to the services listed below, the Office of Student Affairs offers wellness workshops.
 One of these workshops is with H.E.A.R.
 (Hearing Education and Awareness for Rockers) co-founder and executive director Kathy Peck.
 H.E.A.R. also provides hearing assessments and molds for custom-fit musicians earplugs.

 All of the Office of Student Affairs workshops are publicized to students by email and through the Office of Student Affairs Facebook page.

 Documentation and Information

 The National Association of Schools of Music (NASM) and the Performing Arts Medicine Association (PAMA) have developed a comprehensive overview of hearing health issues for postsecondary schools and departments of music.
 NASM and PAMA have created a "tool kit" of documents focused on the issue of hearing health.
 The tool kit addresses the risk of noise-induced hearing loss, a widespread and serious public health issue for musicians and others.
 Below are the documents and informations sheets for students, staff, and faculty.

-The Office of Student Life also has a personal noise dosimeter that students, faculty, and staff may borrow.
+The Office of Student Affairs also has a personal noise dosimeter that students, faculty, and staff may borrow.
 Noise-induced hearing loss is preventable, but most people do not know how long they can listen to loud sound without risking hearing damage.
 A single noise exposure may not result in hearing loss, but permanent damage to the inner ear from noise adds up over time.
 The accumulation of too much noise day to day, year after year, is the determining factor in hearing loss risk.
 A dosimeter measures sound levels for many hours, calculates the cumulative noise dose in percent and alerts you to the need for hearing protection.